Purbeck Planning Committee and Public Speaking

 The planning committee reports are available to view after 4pm on the Tuesday, one week prior to being presented.
 They can also be inspected at the council offices.

-Public Speaking at Planning Committee
+Public speaking at the Planning Committee

 The opportunity to speak at the planning committee is offered to all who have commented on a planning application, the Parish or Town Council and the applicant or their representative.
 When the planning committee date for the application has been decided, those eligible to speak will be formally invited by letter with the appropriate details.
 You will need to register before 12 noon the Monday before the committee meeting (Tuesday if a Bank Holiday) in order to speak.
-If you have not commented on the application and wish to speak, you must also register before the deadline.

 What happens at the Planning Committee